patricktamunjoh/moonrise-connect/QUICKSTART.md

 ### Consistency

-The most challenging task when using Clouds Ahoy!
-Connect is to ensure that the game state is consistent across all game instances.
+The most challenging task when using Moonrise Connect is to ensure that the game state is consistent across all game instances.

 Since each game instance runs the game code locally, they all have their own game state which is continuously modified as the game progresses.
 For players to have a shared experience these separate game states must be as similar as possible.
 This is done by starting off with the same initial state and performing the same deterministic operations in the same order on all game instances.